chrisemunt/mgsql/README.md

 A number of SQL scripts are available at line labels sel1, sel2, sel3 ... to *sel[n]*.

+### Supplying variable inputs to a query

+You can supply variable inputs to the query via the inputs array - **%zi** in the examples.
+The rationale for doing this, as opposed to embedding values directly in the scripts, is that it reduces the amount of compilation time needed.
+Once the query is compiled the same generated code can be used for all sets of input variables.

+Example:

+       new %zi,%zo
+       set %zi("number")=100000
+       set status=$$exec^%mgsql("","select * from patient where num = :number",.%zi,.%zo)

+### Using the SQL output spool file

+Rather than dumping query output to the current device, it is possible to mandate that output is directed to the spool file, which is a global called **mgsqls**.
+To do this, specify a query statement ID in the input array.

+Example:

+       new %zi,%zo
+       set %zi(0,"stmt")="all patients"
+       set status=$$exec^%mgsql("","select * from patient",.%zi,.%zo)

+The query will execute silently and write the output to the spool file, the structure of which is as follows:

+       ^mgsqls($Job, <statement_ID>, 0, <row_no>, <column_no>)=<value>

+Where **$Job** is the current process ID.

+### Using an SQL output callback

+Finally, it is possible to mandate that query output is directed to a callback – an M function defined in the application.
+To do this, specify the name of the callback function (including the routine name) in the input array.

+The callback function must be defined as follows:

+       callback(%zi, %zo, rn)

+Where:

+* **%zi** is the query input array.
+* **%zo** is the query output array.
+* **rn** is the current row number.

+Example:

+                   new %zi,%zo
+                   set %zi(0,"callback")="allpatients^thisroutine"
+                   set status=$$exec^%mgsql("","select * from patient",.%zi,.%zo)
+                   quit
+                   ;
+       allpatients(%zi,%zo,rn) ; query callback
+                   new stop
+                   set stop=0
+                   ; process the row of output here Kill %zo(rn) ; we don’t want to keep the current row quit stop

+Where **rn** is the current row number and **stop** is a stop flag.
+Set the stop flag to 1 in the callback function to force the early termination of the query.
+The data for the row is held in the output array (**%zo**), the structure of which is as follows:

+       %zo(<row_no>, <column_no>)=<value>

-## Setting up the network service
+## <a name="Network"></a> Starting the mgsql network Superserver

 So far we have covered the basics of executing SQL statements from M code.
 In order to execute SQL queries over REST or ODBC the **mgsql** installation must be accessible over the network.
-The service described here will concurrently support access to **mgsql** via REST and ODBC.
+The Superserver service described here will concurrently support access to **mgsql** via REST and ODBC.
 The default TCP server port for **mgsql** is **7041**.
 If you wish to use an alternative port then modify the following instructions accordingly.

+For most M systems, the **mgsql** Superserver can be started from the M command prompt.
+For YottaDB there is the option of starting Superserver child processes via the **xinetd** service.

+* Note that if you are using the generic M/Gateway Superserver (**%zmgsi**) then no action is required here as the generic Superserver is able to serve **mgsql**.

+### Starting the mgsql Superserver

+Start the M-hosted concurrent TCP service in the Manager UCI:

+       do start^%mgsql(0)

+To use a server TCP port other than 7041, specify it in the start-up command (as opposed to using zero to indicate the default port of 7041).

-### YottaDB
+### Starting YottaDB Superserver child processes via xinetd

 Network connectivity to **YottaDB** is managed via the **xinetd** service.
 First create the following launch script (called **mgsql_ydb** here):